Please Note: You do not have to be a member to adopt from us. Part of your adoption fee will be your first year’s membership.

 If a heart connection between the ferret and new ferret owner happens, a deposit is required.
 Arrangements will be made for the shelter mom to deliver the ferret.
 This is non negotiable.
 The shelter mom will also want to go over how to ferret proof your home when the ferret is dropped off.
 This is especially beneficial to first time ferret owners.
 There is no fee for this ferret proofing service.

 The standard adoption fee is *$115.00.
 Current members receive a discount on the adoption fee.
 If a pair of ferrets are adopted, the adoption fee is discounted to *$155.00 (usually experienced ferret owners).
 Older ferrets may also be discounted as the shelter mom’s discretion.*fees subject to change.
-Payment is by cash, Pay Pal, E-Transfer.
+Payment in full is by cash, Pay Pal, E-Transfer at the time of delivery.

 The MFA offers a 30 day full money back guarantee.
 If you need to return the ferret(s) due to unforeseen circumstances such as allergies, job or housing relocation we will refund the adoption fee.
 We can not refund any product purchases such as cage, bedding or accessories.If you have adopted a pair of ferrets and wish to cancel the adoption; please note that BOTH ferrets must be returned or surrendered.
 You may not break up a pair.
 No Exceptions.